 The place Francis Stepney occupies in New England history is a minor one, but one that reflects the internal struggles of the Puritans as the Massachusetts colony matured.

-The Puritans typically reserved Thursdays for lectures -- an opportunity to reflect on how they might better themselves by living more pious and Godly lives.
-But by 1685, with more prosperity and fewer wars to occupy their time, some Puritans were beginning to question the harsh lifestyle the Puritans endorsed.
+The Puritans typically reserved Thursdays for lectures — an opportunity to reflect on how they might better themselves by living more pious and Godly lives.
+But by 1685, with more prosperity and fewer wars to occupy their time, some Puritans began to question the harsh lifestyle the Puritans endorsed.

-Clothing and behaviors were growing more liberal and some even began contemplating dancing.
 Francis Stepney, a dance master from England, saw his opportunity.
-Stepney openly challenged the notion that dancing was evil, and he began offering dance classes, on Thursdays no less.
+Stepney openly challenged the notion that dancing was evil.
+He began offering dance classes, on Thursdays no less.

 Leading minister Increase Mather laid out the prevailing Puritan opinion succinctly in his 1684 pamphlet An Arrow Against Profane and Promiscuous Dancing Drawn out of the Quiver of the Scriptures.